Kroger Pay Scale Lookback Period for Clerks Begins October 1, 2021.

 If you are in the Step 1 pay scale (yellow line):

 If you average 32 hours or more over the lookback period, you will move into Step 2 (blue line)beginning January 2023.
-You can not go any lower in the pay scale than Step 1.

 If you are in the Step 2 pay scale (blue line):